wavesjs/waves-audio/docs/api.md

 written in ECMAscript 6

 Author: Norbert.Schnell@ircam.fr, Victor.Saiz@ircam.fr, Karim.Barkati@ircam.fr
+First rather stupid implementation to be optimized...

-## __engineIndex()
+## __objectIndex()

-Get the index of an engine in the engine list
+Get the index of an object in the object list

-## __removeEngine()
+## __removeObject()

-Withdraw an engine from the engine list
+Withdraw an object from the object list

 ## insert()

-Insert an engine to the sequence

-## insertAll()

-Insert an array of engines to the sequence
+Insert an object to the queue
+(for this primitive version: prevent sorting for each element by calling with "false" as third argument)

 ## move()

-Move an engine to another time in the sequence
+Move an object to another time in the queue

 ## remove()

-Remove an engine from the sequence
+Remove an object from the queue

 ## clear()

-Clear sequence
+Clear queue

-## execute()
+## getHead()

-Execute next engine and return time of next engine
+Get first object in queue

 <!-- End ./src/index.js -->